 - 1. Name the three wavelength regions that ultraviolet radiation may be divided into. - 2.
 Which of these three wavelength regions of ultraviolet radiation is now most prevalent in commercial tanning equipment emissions? - 3.
 Briefly, what is the skin's reaction that causes erythema? - 4.
 Name one painful eye injury resulting from ultraviolet radiation exposure. - 5.
-Of UVA and UVB, which penetrates most deeply into the layers of the skin? - 6.
-Of UVA and UVB, which is responsible for long term or long lasting tans? - 7.
+Which penetrates most deeply into the layers of the skin UVA or UVB? - 6.
+Which is responsible for long term or long lasting tan UVA, or UVB? - 7.
 What is the correct medical term for skin reddening or sunburn? - 8.
 List two common categories of drugs or medications which may increase sensitivity to ultraviolet exposure. - 9.
-The sun produces about 2.5 mW/cm of UVA in summer around noon.
+The sun produces about 2.5 mW/cm2 of UVA in summer around noon.
 How much UVA does a typical tanning bed produce? - 10.
 What precautions should be taken by an employee when performing maintenance on any of the tanning equipment (e.g., changing UV bulbs, cleaning equipment, etc.)?